Methods

 Assistive technology is any device — electronic or not — that helps maintain, increase or improve functional living for individuals with a disability or impairment.
 With technological advances happening rapidly, they can be modified and applied to those living with disabilities, as well.
 These new technologies can improve communication, mobility, learning capabilities and hearing.
 By using these devices, families can better help their children at home, in school, and during fun activities.

-New Technology at Home
+New Assistive Technology at Home

 Some aspects of home life can be difficult when someone in the family lives with cerebral palsy.
 It is important to utilize the components that work for you and your family and eliminate those that don’t.
 Family members with disabilities can face a number of unique challenges, and the following devices can be utilized to make life a bit easier: